evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 }
 ```

-There are a lot arrays and indices in this function, and I've made a lot of mistakes when I first coded this.
+There are a lot of arrays and indices in this function, and I've made a lot of mistakes when I first coded this.
 But eventually, all bugs were found, removed and carefully released into the wild.

 ## Solving the equations of motion numerically